Codecademy/docs/documentation/content-standards.md

 #### Encyclopedia Entries
 One or more paragraph-long explanations of a coding concept.
 Think of them like short Wikipedia pages.
-  - For a good example, check out [What Is a Comment?](https://github.com/Codecademy/codepedia-content/blob/main/content/language-agnostic/encyclopedia/what-is-a-comment.md)
+  - For a model example, check out [What Is a Comment?](https://github.com/Codecademy/codepedia-content/blob/main/content/language-agnostic/encyclopedia/what-is-a-comment.md)

 #### Glossary Entries
 Short lists of key information about a specific function, keyword, tag, or other grouping.
 Glossary entries will be grouped into _glossaries_, or tables of glossary entries on the same subject
-  - For a good example, check out [the .append() entry in the Python List Methods glossary](https://github.com/Codecademy/codepedia-content/tree/main/content/python/glossaries/list-methods).
+  - For a model example, check out [the .append() entry in the Python List Methods glossary](https://github.com/Codecademy/codepedia-content/tree/main/content/python/glossaries/list-methods).

 ### Relation between Entries
 As a general rule, any given topic should be described by multiple entries in the following structure: